140mm Fans for Talon

 - cable is a bit short, but will fit if some cable management areas are bypassed

-- cable has a second plug at the end for daisy chaining - could be cut off
+- The PST model cable has a second plug at the end for daisy chaining - could be cut off.

 - no PWM noise at low rpm